nervosnetwork/ckb/rpc/README.md

 #### Fields

-`BlockEconomicState` is a JSON object with following fields.
+`BlockEconomicState` is a JSON object with the following fields.

 *   `miner_reward`: [`MinerReward`](#type-minerreward) - Block rewards for miners.